NeighborhoodGuard/ftp_upload/FTP_Upload/doc/DeveloperNotes.md

 In release v2.1.0, we added the `findaxiscam` utility, along with its manual page, to find Axis IP cameras on the local network.

+In release v2.4.0, the Python code was upgraded to Python 3 and the overall package was upgraded to run on Ubuntu 22.04 LTS.

 ## Unit and System Tests ##
 ### Overview ###
 There are unit tests and system tests included for much of the code.
 We use PyUnit (which is part of the standard Python distribution) for the Python code tests  and [shunit2](http://manpages.ubuntu.com/manpages/trusty/man1/shunit2.1.html) to test the shell scripts such as `configupload.sh` and its supporting files.
 The tests for a given set of code are generally in a `test` subdirectory below the code that will be tested.
 These tests are intended to be run on the development machine to validate functionality as the code is being worked on.